zynamics BinNavi is the primary binary code reverse engineering tool

 Video: Automatically resolving dynamic function calls (13 MB Flash Video)

 Out of the box BinNavi can debug applications on 32-bit Windows, 32-bit Linux, and Windows Mobile.
-If you want to debug devices that run a GDB server with BinNavi you can additionally purchase the BinNavi debugger GDB Agent.
+To debug devices that run a GDB server, BinNavi also includes a debugger GDB Agent.

 The GDB Agent can be used to debug a wide variety of devices like Cisco routers or Netscreen firewalls.
 If you want to learn more about the supported devices and whether the GDB Agent is useful for you, please contact the zynamics customer support.